EIT-team/Stroke_EIT_Dataset/readme.md

 ## Data types - Demodulation
 For each subject and patient, there are three types of recordings:

 1. Full spectrum **"Multi-Frequency"** datasets.
 These have the `-MF` suffix, e.g. `S1a_MF1.bdf` or `P6-MF2.bdf`.
-This used a 31 injection pair protocol With 17 frequencies and 3 frames.
+This used a 31 injection pair protocol with 17 frequencies and 3 frames.
 2. Reduced spectrum **"Time Difference"** datasets.
 These have the `-TD` suffix e.g. `S2b-TD1.bdf` or `P19-TD1.bdf`.
 This has only 3 frequencies but was repeated for 60 frames.
 3. Contact impedance checks  or **"Z Checks"**, with the suffix `-Z` e.g. `S6-Z2.bdf` or `P11-Z4.bdf`.
 Which injected current on neighbouring pairs of electrodes to estimate the contact impedance during electrode application.

 The `.bdf` files contain the voltage data and the status of the digital trigger channels.
-Individual files can be demodulated like this
+Individual files can be demodulated like this:
 ```
 ScouseTom_Load('./Subjects/Subject_01a/S1a_TD1.bdf')
 ```